 These guidelines abridge a lengthier document available from the Registrar explaining the process of proposing an Individual Major.
 Prospective applicants should consult that document early in their planning.

 In addition to a major, Linfield students may elect to complete the requirements for a minor.
 A minor program consists of 20-30 credits, including prerequisites and support courses.
 A single-field minor may require no more than 25 credits in the field.

 Some but not all major programs have an associated minor; a few minors exist without corresponding majors.
 There are no individually designed minors.
-The requirements for specific minors may be found within the relevant departments on the McMinnville or Portland Campuses, or, in the case of cross-disciplinary minors, on their own pages within the McMinnville Campus section.
+The requirements for specific minors may be found within the relevant departments, or, in the case of cross-disciplinary minors, on their own pages within the McMinnville Campus section.